polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Before the hands-on lab - SAP NetWeaver on Azure.md

 ## Requirements

--   A Microsoft Azure subscription with at least 34 vCPU available in the Azure region where the Azure VMs deployed in this lab will reside.
+-   A Microsoft Azure subscription with at least 40 vCPU available in the Azure region where the Azure VMs deployed in this lab will reside.

+    -   AD VMs -- 2 x D4s\_v3: 2 x 4 vCPUs = 8 vCPUs

     -   ASCS VMs -- 2 x D4s\_v3: 2 x 4 vCPUs = 8 vCPUs